 HOTELS IN LASSEN VOLCANIC NATIONAL PARK

-Unfortunately, the park itself does not offer any hotel options within the park boundaries.
+Unfortunately, the park itself does not offer any hotel or lodging options within the park boundaries.
 The closest option to a hotel type stay, is the Drakesbad Guest Ranch.
 There are a number of other lodging options outside of the park, as well as camping options inside the park, which we’ll tackle next!

-CAMPING IN LASSEN
+CAMPING IN LASSEN NATIONAL PARK

 FOR VANLIFERS